Luan1Schons/Fast-Micro-Framework/README.md

  ```

  ### Loading Views
-  Frist Create your view on path: app/views/ with extension .twig or another configured on .env EXT_VIEWS
+  Frist Create your view on path: app/views/ with extension .twig or another configured on .env "EXT_VIEWS"
  ```php
 <?php